tokenized/docs/concepts-messaging.md

 - Settlement Request message: Message #1003 - A message that contains a multi-contract settlement that needs settlement data added by another contract.
 Sent to another contract to request data be added.

-As the Tokenized protocol matures, it is expected that many more message types will be introduced which enable new and exciting functionality to be handled simply and easily.
+As the Tokenized Protocol matures, it is expected that many more message types will be introduced which enable new and exciting functionality to be handled simply and easily.

 <a name="rejection-action"></a>
 ## Rejection action